 Leaders in Public Health

 - Inter-professional education

-- Opportunities for experiential learning with UND’s nationally recognized wellness initiative and Grand Fork’s many public and private organizations working collaboratively to improve health in the community
+- Opportunities for experiential learning with UND’s nationally recognized wellness initiative and Grand Fork’s many public and private organizations working collaboratively to improve health in the community.

 American Indian Students

-Very few state universities in the entire United States can pride themselves on a forty-year history of American Indian programming and commitment to American Indian educational achievement like the University of North Dakota.
+Very few state universities in the entire United States can pride themselves on a fifty-year history of American Indian programming and commitment to American Indian educational achievement like the University of North Dakota.
 Find more information on American Indian Related Programs at the University of North Dakota.

 Indians Into Medicine (INMED)

 The Master of Public Health program collaborates with the Indians Into Medicine Program (INMED) at the University of North Dakota.
 INMED is a comprehensive program designed to assist American Indian students who aspire to health care professional careers to meet the needs of our tribal communities.

 INMED for Master of Public Health students includes the following services: